|Home > Help >Membership & account>Rules & policies>Unpaid Item Abuse|

 Selling practices policy

-While it's understandable that there may times when sellers can't complete a sale, they're not allowed to refuse payment at the end of a successful transaction.
-To find out what sellers are generally responsible for, see our selling practices policy.
-If a seller refuses to complete the sale, contact us by clicking the Report link at the bottom of the selling practices policy page.
+If a seller refuses to complete the sale, the buyer can contact us by clicking the Report link at the bottom of the selling practices policy page.

 To make eBay a safer place to buy and sell, we don't allow false reports of unpaid items.
-The online unpaid item process is designed to help sellers get paid for items that buyers have committed to purchase.
+The ability to report unpaid items is designed to help sellers get paid for items that buyers have committed to purchase.
 If a seller reports an unpaid item and the buyer still doesn't pay, the seller can also get a final value fee credit.